Schizophragma hydrangeoides : planting, cultivation and care

 Why doesn't my Schizophragma have flowers?

-Japanese climbing hydrangea, of slow growth, may not begin to flower until after 2 or 3 years.
-Be patient, it will then reward you with increasingly beautiful flowering each year.
+Slow-growing, Japanese climbing hydrangea may not start flowering until after two or three years.
+Be patient, it will then reward you with more beautiful flowering each year.

 -